 Where Cross Contamination Lurks Most

-Cross contamination lurks in many places, but the deep fryer, well, that’s a celiac’s nemesis.
-In it, gluten is lurking, ready to sabotage your gluten-free meals via gluten cross contamination.
+Cross contamination lurks in many places, but the deep fryer is the biggest hotbed for cross contamination.

 These are the most common deep-fried foods you must be suspicious of gluten cross contamination when eating out: